pnp/blog/content/post/consume-graph-api-to-adaptive-card-extension-aces-spfx-component.md

 }
 ```

-Create a new file called \"service.ts\" in folder \"Services\" and add
+Create a new file called "service.ts" in folder "Services" and add
 below code in that.

 ``` {.lia-code-sample .language-javascript}